|

-Think about a time you have come up against a challenge that you successfully resolved.
-Don't dredge up a catastrophe that resulted in personal or professional failure – stick to a story with a happy ending.
-And don't make it about a personal clash with a co-worker, but rather a professional challenge that places you in a positive light.
+Think about a time when you came up against a challenge that you successfully resolved.
+Don’t dredge up a catastrophe that resulted in personal or professional failure – stick to a story with a happy ending.
+Ideally, don’t make it about a personal clash with a co-worker, but rather a professional challenge that places you in a positive light.

 The interviewer is also trying to determine what you define as 'difficult' so try to choose an example that was challenging but not impossible to resolve.